-Beyond Borders is TEDxLondon’s exploration of different topics and ideas that inspire and intrigue us.
-In this edition, we ask whether the pandemic will lead to a travel revolution…
+Beyond Borders is where we explore ideas that inspire and intrigue us.
+In this edition, we ask will the pandemic lead to a travel revolution?

 There is a distinct chill in the air in London.
 It’s the time of year when you find yourself reaching for a jumper, swapping your iced black for a warming cup of tea and – if you’re anything like the TEDxLondon team – you start to daydream about new notebooks and freshly-sharpened pencils.
 As August draws to a close, usually we would have a reliable bank of quintessential summer memories to ease us into September: the smell of suncream, the shock of plunging into a cold ocean, the taste of fresh pasta washed down with white wine in a darkening piazza.
 This year, however, everything looks different.